In this article we will install and configure a Kognitio cluster on to a runningRead More

-Launch a temporary EC2 instance running Amazon Linux with the temporary root filesystem (volume 1) as /dev/xvda and temporary ISO (volume 2) as /dev/xvdf.
+Launch a temporary t2.medium instance on EC2 running Amazon Linux with the temporary root filesystem (volume 1) as /dev/xvda and temporary ISO (volume 2) as /dev/xvdf.
 Log in over ssh as ec2-user and install mkisofs and isohybrid:

 sudo bash yum install mkisofs syslinux

 2. Extract the files from the ISO image